 A Very Brief History

-The Stanley company originated as ‘The Stanley Works’, founded by Frederick Stanley in 1843 and eventually incorporated in 1852.
+The Stanley company originated as ‘The Stanley Works’, founded by Frederick Stanley in 1843 in New Britain, CT, and eventually incorporated in 1852.
 They subsequently spun off the ‘Stanley Rule & Level Company’ in 1857.
 This stood until 1935 when the company reorganized simply as Stanley Tool.

 Leonard Bailey was a designer and plane maker who patented several designs for hand planes in the mid 1800s.
 In 1869, Stanley Rule & Level bought seven patent rights to Leonard Bailey’s designs.
 While their relationship with Mr. Bailey only lasted until 1875, Stanley retained those patent rights and eventually the use of the Bailey name.